m91michel/knowledge/business/marketing.md

 - [mangools.com](https://mangools.com/)
 - [sparktoro.com](https://sparktoro.com/)
 - [trendseverywhere.com](https://trendseverywhere.com/ - Chrome extension for Google Trends in Search)
+- [Effortless SEO Testing](https://seotesting.com/) - Easily track the changes you make to pages and websites, to see if they have an effect on Google rankings and clicks.

 ## Research
 - [Five Steps To Faster Market Research](https://www.forbes.com/sites/theyec/2020/11/23/five-steps-to-faster-market-research/) - Research is absolutely critical to making informed strategic and product decisions.
 And as a product manager or founder, this market research must be carefully balanced with speed, efficacy and an iterative process.

 ## Content
 - [paved.com]https://www.paved.com/ - Paved makes it easy to launch sponsored campaigns, manage publisher relationships, and seamlessly track results.
+- [Create better content, fasterHow it works](https://getcontentpro.com/) - A Chrome Extension that compares your Google Doc to our content library to see what industry leaders and competitors are saying about your topics.

 ## Newsletter
 - [klicktipp.com](https://www.klicktipp.com/)